 Step 3: Compose a List of Good Questions

 The next step is to develop a good list of questions to ask.

 We believe that you should be looking for prospects that need what you have and have problems that you can help to resolve.
 If you agree with that, then ask questions that identify if the prospect has the pain points that you help with (or at least has concerns in those areas).

 In order to create your list of questions, you can look at each pain point that you identified in step 3 and compose a question for each that you can ask to see if the prospect has that particular challenge or concern.

-Once you have gone through those 3 steps, you then should have great content that you can use to fill in the sections that we outlined for your sales script template.
+Once you have gone through those three steps, you should have great content that you can use to fill in the sections that we outlined for your sales script template.